Accomplishments achieved to date

 - DEI modules available in Canvas

-- Continued collaboration with HR to create standard tools and workflows
+- Continued collaboration with HR to create standard tools and workflows related to staff

 - Recruitment toolkit collaboration/feedback